Brothers Grimm and the Blue Murders, 2011, The Corner (Melb)

 If there is one shot that I specifically think of as ‘the end’, it’s this one.

-As I snapped this photo of the Brothers Grimm, my belly pressed against the stage at The Corner with punters pushing at my back, I knew it was time to call it.
+As I snapped this photo (above) of the Brothers Grimm letting loose at The Corner, my belly pressing against the stage and punters pushing at my back, I knew it was time to call it.

-I was 6 months pregnant and just shy of my 33rd birthday.
-After hundreds of gigs prowling dirty band rooms wielding an SLR , I knew in an instant my time as a music photographer was over.
+I was 6 months pregnant and just shy of my 33rd birthday, and after hundreds of hours and countless gigs prowling dirty band rooms with a camera in my hand, I knew in this instant that my time as a music photographer was over.

-It’s telling that among my earliest childhood memories is learning to gently place the needle on a record and then playing make-believe with an old Brownie camera as I listened to the tunes.
-I worked through my dad’s vinyl collection, wearing over-ear headphones and singing along at the top of my voice until my mum begged me to stop.
+My story started three decades earlier – among my earliest childhood memories is learning to gently place the needle on a record and then, as I listened to the tunes, playing make-believe with the shell of an old Brownie camera.
+I worked through Dad’s vinyl collection wearing over-ear headphones and singing along at the top of my voice until Mum begged me to stop.

-Back then I really wanted to be a rock star.
+Back then all I really wanted was to be a rock star.
 I had the name, but not the talent or attitude.

 An actual rockstar… Tim Rogers, at the ‘Blue Atlas Winter Ball’, The Corner Hotel, 2009

-My first real dip into taking photos was during my final year of high school when I dropped maths for photography (something I still can’t quite believe my parents agreed to).
-Instead of algebra, I learned basic photographic technique on an old Pentax film camera and developed the film in a ramshackle school darkroom.
-Shooting at school meant the grounds became our rather dull and static muse – rows of metal bars around the canteen an exercise in depth of field, and the flowering gum near the basketball courts a case for shooting macro.
+Fast forward a decade, and my first real crack at taking photos was during my final year of high school when I dropped maths for photography (something I still can’t quite believe my parents agreed to).
+Instead of algebra, I learned basic photographic technique on an old Pentax camera, before developing the film in the ramshackle school darkroom.
+Shooting at school meant the 70’s buildings and rather uninspiring grounds became our muse – rows of metal bars around the canteen an exercise in depth of field, and the one flowering gum near the basketball courts a case for shooting macro.
 It didn’t feel at all creative, but I enjoyed the science of it—the acrid chemical smells and (ironically) the mathematics of aperture and exposure.

-The moment I remember most from that class was watching a classmate’s photo slowly appear on paper in the chemical bath—an image of someone performing, a singer screaming into a microphone with a sea of people in the background pumping their fists in the air.
+The thing I remember most from that class was one day watching a classmate’s photo slowly appear on paper in the chemical bath—an image of someone performing, a singer screaming into a microphone with a sea of people in the background pumping their fists in the air.

 For a moment, I was in awe.